armory/documentation/_halyard_release_notes/armory-halyard_v1.9.0.md

 This version is required to deploy Armory Spinnaker 2.19+.

+## Known Issue

+### Halyard version

+There is a known issue where Armory Halyard 1.9.0 fails to install Armory Spinnaker 2.18.1.
+The Pod for Echo enters a crash loop.

+**Workaround**

+Use Armory Halyard 1.8.3 if you want to install Armory Spinnaker 2.18.1.

 ## Halyard Armory Enterprise Spinnaker
 - fix(secrets): have services decrypt their own secrets
 - chore(build): bump OSS Halyard to 1.34.0